ZiggyCreatures/FusionCache/README.md

 );
 ```

-Basically, on top of specifying the *cache key* and the *factory*, instead of specifying just a *duration* as a `TimeSpan` we specify a `FusionCacheEntryOptions` object - which contains all the options needed to control the behaviour of FusionCache during each operation - in the form of a lambda that automatically duplicates the default entry options defined before (to copy all our  defaults) while giving us a chance to modify it as we like for this specific call.
+Basically, on top of specifying the *cache key* and the *factory*, instead of specifying just a *duration* as a `TimeSpan` we specify a `FusionCacheEntryOptions` object - which contains all the options needed to control the behavior of FusionCache during each operation - in the form of a lambda that automatically duplicates the default entry options defined before (to copy all our  defaults) while giving us a chance to modify it as we like for this specific call.

 Now let's say we really like these set of options (*priority*, *fail-safe* and *factory timeouts*) and we want them to be the overall defaults, while keeping the ability to change something on a per-call basis (like the *duration*).